Learn How to Take Better iPhone Photos

 Train your eye to notice diagonal alignment of subjects.
 Then compose your shot to create a balanced composition.
 This will make your iPhone photos more engaging and interesting to look at.

-Do you want to know how to turn a good picture into an amazing one?
+Do you want to know how to turn a good picture into a fantastic one?
 It’s simple.
 You just need to do some basic iPhone photo editing.
 But you don’t need high-end editing skills or expensive photoshop apps to add beauty or drama to your iPhone photos.

 The app does offer more advanced VSCO photo editing tools.
 But you don’t need any technical knowledge to create amazing edits with VSCO presets.
 And the VSCO app is even free to download!

 Now get snapping!
-Cure your coronavirus blues and learn how to take better iPhone photos during the lockdown!
+Cure those post-Summer blues and learn how to take better iPhone photos!